Skip to main content

 Statewide Disability Services

-The NJ DDS's hotline provides information and referral assistance on issues affecting people with disabilities.
-Call 888-285-3036 to receive assistance.
+The New Jersey Division of Disability Services (NJ DDS) provides services for adults with disabilities.
+The NJ DDS hotline offers information and referral assistance on issues affecting people with disabilities.
+Call 888-285-3036 to receive help.

 County Services